-Scan the QR code 回福日 to see the proposed Treaty Lands for these five Nations.
+Scan the QR code to see the proposed Treaty Lands for these five Nations.

-Privately held lands are not considered

-negotiations are provincial and federal

-in negotiations.
-Lands included in

-The Te'mexw Treaty Association

-treaties for each of the Nations.
+The Te'mexw Treaty Association treaties for each of the Nations.
 Upon ratification es, each Nation would p of its Treaty Lands.

-C TE'MEXW
+TE'MEXW Privately held lands are not considered in negotiations.
+Lands included in negotiations are provincial and federal crown lands.